byui-cse/cse212-csharp/docs/lesson07/prepare.md

 caption="Doubly-Linked List"
 %}

-## Inserting into a Linked List
+## Adding to a Linked List

 Unlike inserting into a dynamic array where we had to worry about moving items over towards the end to maintain contiguous memory, the act of inserting into a linked list only has an effect on its neighboring elements.
 Additionally, since we are going to use pointers to connect the nodes together, there is no need to think about things such as capacity or growing the list like we did with a dynamic array.
-There are three scenarios to consider: insert at the head, insert at the tail, and insert at the middle.
+There are three scenarios to consider: adding at the first, the last, and somewhere in the middle.

-Inserting at the head usually requires a four step process:
+Adding to the first usually requires a four step process:

 1. Create a new node (we will call it `newNode`)
 2. Set the "next" of the new node to the current head (`newNode.Next = head`)